IGDRion/ANNEXA/README.md

 --maxCpu            : max cpu threads used by ANNEXA.
 8 by default.
 --maxMemory         : max memory used by ANNEXA.
 40GB by default.

--with-report        : Create an HTML execution report with metrics such as resource usage for each workflow process
+-with-report        : Create an HTML execution report with metrics such as resource usage for each workflow process.
 ```

 > If the filter argument is set to `true`, TransforKmers model and tokenizer paths have to be given.
 They can be either downloaded from the [TransforKmers official repository](https://github.com/IGDRion/TransforKmers) or trained in advance by yourself on your own data.